Non-archimedean tame topology and stably dominated types: Relatively -internal subsets

 The statement regarding condition $(*)$ is verified by construction, using density of simple points and continuity. \eprf

-\<{example} In dimension $>1$ there exist definable topologies on definable subsets of $\G^n$, induced from function space topologies, for which \propref{G-embed-1} fails. \rm For instance let $X= \{(s,t): 0 \leq s \leq t \}$.
+\begin{example} In dimension $>1$ there exist definable topologies on definable subsets of $\G^n$, induced from function space topologies, for which \tcb{\thmref{G-embed-1c}} fails.
+For instance, let $X= \{(s,t): 0 \leq s \leq t \}$.
 For $(s,t) \in X$ consider the continuous function $f_{s,t}$ on $[0,1]$ supported on $[s,t]$, with slope $1$ on $(s,s+\frac{s+t}{2})$, and slope $-1$ on $(s+\frac{s+t}{2},t)$.
 The topology induced on $X$ from the Tychonoff topology on the space of functions $[0,1] \to \G$ is a definable topology, and definably compact.
 Any neighborhood of the function $0$ (even if defined with nonstandard parameters) is a finite union of bounded subsets of $\G^2$, but contains a ``line'' of functions $f_{s,s+\varepsilon}$ whose length is at least $1/n$ for some standard $n$, so this topology is not induced from any definable embedding of $X $ in $\G_\infty^m$.
-By \propref{G-embed-1}, such topologies do not occur within $\std{V}$ for an algebraic variety $V$. \>{example}
+By \tcb{\thmref{G-embed-1c}}, such topologies do not occur within $\std{V}$ for an algebraic variety $V$. \end{example}

-\section{Curves}
+\chapter{Curves}

+{ \textbf{Summary.} In \ref{ss7.1} we prove the iso-definability of $\std{C}$ when $C$ is a curve.
+This is done using Riemann-Roch.
+In \ref{ss7.3} we explain how definable types on $C$ correspond to germs of paths on $\std{C}$.
+The remainder of the chapter is devoted to the construction of the retraction on skeleta for curves.
+A key result is the finiteness of forward-branching points proved in \propref{br3}. }

-\subsection{Definability of $\std{C}$ for a curve $C$}
+\section{Definability of $\std{C}$ for a curve $C$}

-Recall that a pro-definable set is called iso-definable if it is isomorphic, as a pro-definable set, to a definable set. \<{prop} Let $C$ be an algebraic curve defined over a valued field $F$.
+Recall that a pro-definable set is called iso-definable if it is isomorphic, as a pro-definable set, to a definable set. \begin{thm} Let $C$ be an algebraic curve defined over a valued field $F$.
 Then $\std{C}$ is an iso-definable set.
-The topology on $\std{C}$ is definably generated, that is, generated by a definable family of (iso)-definable subsets. \>{prop}
+The topology on $\std{C}$ is definably generated, that is, generated by a definable family of \textup{(}iso\textup{)}-definable subsets. \tcb{In other words, there is a definable family giving a pre-basis of the topology.} \end{thm}

-\prf Let $L$ be the function field of $C$ with genus $g$.
-Let $Y$ be the set of elements $f \in L$ with at most $g+2$ poles.
+\prf One may assume $C$ is a projective curve.
+There exists a finite purely inseparable extension $F'$ of $F$ such that the normalization of $C \otimes F'$ is smooth over $F'$.
+Since this does not change the notion of definability over $F$, we may assume $F' = F$.
+Hence we may assume $C$ is projective and smooth over $F$, and that it is irreducible.
+Let $g$ be its genus.
+Let $L \tcb{= F (C)} $ be the function field of $C$ and let $Y$ be the set of elements $f \in L$ with at most $g+1$ poles (counted with multiplicities).